KQM-git/TCL/general-mechanics/movement-and-physics.md

 8. CW Teen Female
 9. JW Child Female
 10. CW Child Female

+Note that picking a taller character of the same skeleton model will not increase the velocity or distance covered.

 ## Push/Pull Effects

 Push/pull effects are dynamic across team members